Bodyweight fitness can be a great way to build a Greek God physique.

 Makes sense?
 Not yet?
 Keep on reading and it will make sense.

-In the routine presented above, there are two pulling movements (pull ups and inverted rows), two pushing movements (push-ups and dips) one exercise for the abdominal muscles (leg raises) and one leg exercise (squats).
+In our beginner bodyweight workout, there are two pulling movements (pull-ups and inverted rows), two pushing movements (push-ups and dips) one exercise for the abdominal muscles (leg raises) and one leg exercise (squats).

 In the section below we will further explain why we have chosen these exercises and how you can change the intensity of each one of them to suit your needs..